msaari/relevanssi/readme.txt

 = 4.8.0 =
 * Fixes a major bug in comment indexing, if you include comments in the index rebuild the index after updating.

-= 4.7.2 =
-* Improved backwards compatibility for the `relevanssi_indexing_restriction` filter hook change, better Media Library support.

-= 4.7.1 =
-* Improved backwards compatibility for the `relevanssi_indexing_restriction` filter hook change.

-= 4.7.0 =
-* The `relevanssi_indexing_restriction` filter hook has been changed, stopwords are handled in a different way in excerpts.

-= 4.6.0 =
-* Changes how phrases work in OR search and fixes a User Access Manager issue.